Naveen-Kumar-12/cloudformation/README.md

 # CFN (cloudformation template)-Validation on Jenkins Pipeline
 ## Table of Contents
 ## Installing Jenkins on AWS.
-### Two Linux Machine is Required(Our Example is Based on AWS Jenkins master-slave CFN validation )
+### Two Linux Machines is Required(Our Example is Based on AWS Jenkins master-slave CFN validation )

 ```
-Launch EC2 Instance naming as jenkins-master
+Launch an EC2 Instance naming as jenkins-master
 ```
 java is prerequisite to install jenkins.